 Data protection and governance is changing how data research is undertaken.
 Increasingly there is a need to discover data from multiple sources in order to construct a research proposal – this is especially true with biobanks.
 Therefore, the challenge is how to preserve the security of the data whilst allowing search, discovery and analytics across multiple sources.

 The collaboration will see BC Platforms opening up its connector technology across the biobanking platform in order to develop an open standard that can be utilised and reimplemented by any accredited party.
-It has provided a licence to its query engine to the University of Nottingham and will allow any party in the biobanking platform to develop their own version of the query engine or connector based on the open standard.
+It has provided a license to its query engine to the University of Nottingham and will allow any party in the biobanking platform to develop their own version of the query engine or connector based on the open standard.
 The aim of this research collaboration is to create the foundations that enable biobanks to be included within the eco-system, but then to allow academic groups, technologists and industry to drive the future direction via open-source development.
 Working together, BC Platforms and the University of Nottingham expect to have a full operational solution by the end of the first year that can then be utilised by biobanks using open interoperable connectors and standards.

 Dr Philip Quinlan of UKCRC TDCC, commented on the research collaboration, “We have been impressed by the openness and willingness of BC Platforms to make its technology platform available across the biobanking platform in order to improve data sharing and its interrogation across the network.
 We believe that by combining BC Platforms’ technology with an open standards approach, we can propel the work of the national centre, UKCRC TDCC, by many years and are looking forward to a productive collaboration that will support us in being a leading platform for the discovery of genetic and clinical data for research.”